-Erik A. Evensen is a designer, illustrator, and educator.
-His varied creative work has been called “innovative and groundbreaking” by Graphic Novel Reporter, “a thrill” by Ain’t It Cool News, “literate and entertaining” by Geeks of Doom, and “smart and snarky” by BookList.
+Erik A. Evensen is a graphic designer, illustrator, and educator.
+His creative projects have been called “innovative and groundbreaking” by Graphic Novel Reporter, “a thrill” by Ain’t It Cool News, “literate and entertaining” by Geeks of Doom, and “smart and snarky” by BookList.
 His 2007 graphic novel, Gods of Asgard, has been featured at the Field Museum of Natural History, the Vesterheim Norwegian-American Museum, and the Wexner Center for the Arts, and adopted as a textbook at James Madison University, Marshall University, and Gustavus Adolphus College.
 His projects have been featured online at AV Club, Nerdist.com, Twitch, and Geek & Sundry, and in print in Graphic Design USA and the Washington Post.

 Erik is presently an Associate Professor in the Department of Design at the University of Wisconsin–Stout.
 He teaches courses in design drawing, illustration, concept visualization, and design research and methodology that support all academic areas within the School of Art and Design.
 His creative work, research, and academic writing stand at the intersection of several visual communication methods, and he has presented at and reviewed for academic conferences such as the Design and Emotion Society, the International Association of Societies for Design Research (IASDR), and the AIGA Design Educators Community.